mLandim/ui-vue/README.md

                     {
                         callback:'testReturnFunction', // action called whenever the icon is clicked (must be mapped with method manageCallbackFunctions)
                         info: 'id', // value presented besides icon
-                        materialIcon: 'attach_file' // it's possible to use a svg code as icon -> just replace the key materialIcon by icon and write/paste svg code as a string
+                        mdIcon: 'attach_file' // it's possible to use a svg code as icon -> just replace the key materialIcon by icon and write/paste svg code as a string
                     },
                     {
                         callback:'testReturnFunction2',
                         info: 'id',
-                        materialIcon: 'forum'
+                        mdIcon: 'forum',
-                    }
+                        mdIconSize: 18 // optional, in value in pixels }
                 ]
             }